SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Evaluation Setting

 \textbf{PatchScout}~\cite{tan2021locating}: We compare against PatchScout using PatchFinder’s implementation~\cite{vfcfinder_github}, as PatchScout’s original implementation is unavailable;

 \textbf{VFCFinder}~\cite{dunlap2024vfcfinder}: VFCFinder requires a prohibitively higher cost than any other method (Table~\ref{tab:efficiency}), since VFCFinder is designed to operate directly with the raw directory.
 While it is possible for us to refactor VFCFinder, it would require a significant change of the code and it is prone to error.
-As a result, we compare \tool and VFCFinder on a subset of 8 repositories from GitHubAD (234 CVEs); \\ \textbf{Voyage-3}~\cite{voyage}: VoyageAI (acquired by MongoDB) is a commercial company focusing on embedding models to support retrieval augmented generation.
+As a result, we compare \tool and VFCFinder on a subset of 8 repositories from GitHubAD (234 CVEs): The 8 repositories are among the most challenging repositories in GitHubAD, the complete list can be found in our anonymous repo; \\ \textbf{Voyage-3}~\cite{voyage}: For each commit, we use \texttt{voyage-3} with the top 50,000 characters (approximately 15,000 to 20,000 tokens).
+We use this setting to leverage Voyage's long-context capability and to save the financial cost as explained below.

+VoyageAI (acquired by MongoDB) is a commercial company focusing on embedding models to support retrieval augmented generation.
 As of Nov 2024, \texttt{voyage-3} was the top-1 model on the Code Information Retrieval (CoIR)~\cite{li2024coir} benchmark.
 The cost of \texttt{voyage-3} is \$0.06 per 1M tokens.
 In our experiment, the estimated cost for indexing each 10,000 commits using \texttt{voyage-3} is \$1.8.
 To save the cost of running \texttt{voyage-3}, we truncate each commit diff code to the first 50,000 characters (approximately 15,000 to 20,000 tokens).
 After the truncation, the cost for running the entire PatchFinder test dataset is approximately \$122, and for the GitHubAD test dataset is \$220.
 On the other hand, \texttt{voyage-code-3} and \texttt{voyage-3-large} further outperformed \texttt{voyage-3} on the CoIR.
 However, their prices are 3 times higher than \texttt{voyage-3}.
 We do not include them in our experiment since they are not cost-effective for patch retrieval.

 \textbf{Why Not Compare with VCMatch}.
 VCMatch~\cite{wang2022vcmatch}'s score is stronger than PatchScout and weaker than PatchFinder as reported by the PatchFinder paper~\cite{li2024patchfinder}.
 Although VCMatch's code is available~\cite{vcmatch_code}, there remains a significant challenge in successfully compiling and reproducing the code, even after reaching out to the authors of both VCMatch and PatchFinder.